 Less than half (44%) of survey respondents with disability for this plan are in paid employment.
-Research shows that Australians aged 15 to 64 with disability are twice as likely to be underemployed.
+Research shows that Australians aged 15 to 64 with disability are twice as likely to be underemployed42.

-Employment brings economic security, independence, improved health and wellbeing, and social inclusion.
+Employment brings economic security, independence, improved health and wellbeing, and social inclusion43.

 We were told that the City of Sydney can play a greater role in creating and promoting employment opportunities for people with disability.
-Next steps suggested demonstrating leadership and commitment towards creating disability inclusion by promoting meaningful employment from entry-level through to leadership.
+Practical next steps suggested include:

-Taking advantage of partnerships to support meaningful employment and educating the community on the many benefits people with disability bring to a workplace were proposed as practical next steps.
+- demonstrating leadership and commitment towards creating disability inclusion by promoting meaningful employment from entry-level through to leadership - collaborating and strategic partnerships to support meaningful employment - educating the community on the many benefits people with disability bring to a workplace.